Easily Check Your Prescription Strength.

-In many respects this calculation is more accurate than computerized photoropter measurements at the optic shop, and even more detailed than looking at a Snellen chart.
+In many respects this calculation is more accurate and relevant than computerized photoropter measurements at the optic shop, and even more detailed than looking at a Snellen chart.

 1. Take off your glasses.